What is HEIF?

 A large amount of information about HEIF funding, the application process, costings and project budgets, pre and post award support can be found within this FAQs document.

-Daniela Doncakova within RKEO co-ordinates the HEIF project portfolio for BU.
-Feel free to contact Daniela if you have any questions regarding HEIF at BU or knowledge exchange activities including business engagement and innovation funding.
+RDS co-ordinate the HEIF project portfolio for BU.
+Feel free to contact us if you have any questions regarding HEIF at BU or knowledge exchange activities including business engagement and innovation funding.

 It is anticipated this page will be updated as the funding cycle progresses and details are released from HEFCE.